kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 - Which materials are used in Levi's 511 jeans?

 You need to model your products, their categories, the materials used in producing them, the regulations they are subject to, amongst other information.
-But your company, call it "Global Corps", sells tens of thousands of products from international merchants.
+But your company (let's call it "Global Corps") sells tens of thousands of products from international merchants.
-The products under clothing will be very different from those in electronics or furniture.
+The products under clothing will be _very_ different from those in electronics or furniture.
 Regulations that apply to products will be vastly different across product categories and countries.
 Even within a single category, say jeans, some products will be produced using 2 material, others 10.